-If you’ve recently been in a car accident in Middlebury, there are a few things that you’ll need to know in order to make sure that you get a fair outcome for your claim.
+If you’ve recently been in a car accident in Middlebury, there are a few things that you’ll need to know to make sure that you get a fair outcome for your claim.

 1. Try to avoid talking to the insurance adjuster for the other driver.